Kwistech/ThoughtBox/README.md

 + From the program's root directory, double-click `main.py`

+### Dependancies

+Import from the Collections module (namedtuple), the JSON module (dump, load), the random module (choice), and the Kivy 1.9.1 library.

 ### Use for Mobile Device

 + Package the app using an Android or iOS packager